Danielement321/LLM4Beginner/README.md

 1. A simple fully connected model for generation.
 2. A simple Decoder-Only Transformer for generation.
 A checkpoint can be found in [link](https://drive.google.com/file/d/1QCl3M-9j1RtiAbu8LE_p8rOWb2v2ttko/view?usp=sharing)
 3. Attention map visualization support for transformer-based models.
+4. A Vision Transformer (VIT) for image classification.

 ## Install
 The codes are bulit with PyTorch, and tokenizer from huggingface is used.
 So please install the following packages.